Table of Contents

 Some of Strickland’s previous films, especially The Duke of Burgundy, have maintained an aloof vibe that makes it hard to connect with the characters, especially because most of them seem to act in heightened and strangely affected ways.

-Although some of the characters in In Fabric are definitely arch and unknowable (especially the department store staff, more on them later), what gives it its biggest appeal is that that many of the characters are surprisingly down to earth and sympathetic.
+Although some of the characters in In Fabric are definitely arch and unknowable (especially the department store staff, more on them later), what gives it its biggest appeal is that many of the characters are surprisingly down-to-earth and sympathetic.

 Chief among these is Marianne Jean Baptiste’s Shelia.
 The sublime actress gives probably her best performance since Mike Leigh’s Secrets and Lies (1996), expertly sketching out Shelia as a lonely yet determined no-nonsense sort baffled by the strange phenomenon brought into her life by the cursed dress.